theparinikakath/Flappy-Bird-using-hand-gestures/README.md

 - **High Scores:** Compete with friends and aim for the highest score, with your best achievements displayed on the leaderboard.

 Dive into a modern twist on a beloved classic and test your skills with hand gesture controls.
 Whether you're a seasoned Flappy Bird player or new to the game, this innovative version offers a fun and challenging experience for everyone.

+ ## Made as a DRID Project - summer internship in JIIT, Noida